mpetruska/uk-modulo-scala/README.md

 Version history
 ---------------

+* 1.9.0 - updates implementation according to [version 4.90 of the spec](https://www.vocalink.com/media/3004/vocalink-validating-account-numbers-v490.pdf)
+  (valid from 2018/07/02)
 * 1.8.0 - updates implementation according to [version 4.80 of the spec](https://www.vocalink.com/media/2920/vocalink-validating-account-numbers-v480.pdf)
   (valid from 2018/04/16)
 * 1.7.0 - updates implementation according to [version 4.70 of the spec](https://www.vocalink.com/media/2904/vocalink-validating-account-numbers-v47.pdf)